 Serving suggestions

-- Soup: This bread makes a great dunking companion for your favorite hearty soup.
+- Soup.
+This bread makes a great dunking companion for your favorite hearty soup.

 Storage and make ahead

-Allow the bread to cool, and wrap tightly in plastic wrap.
+Allow the bread to cool, and wrap it tightly in plastic wrap.
 Store at room temperature for 3-4 days.
 You can also freeze soda bread for up to 3 months.

 FAQ